 Diane Gabriel lived, worked, and taught in Vermont almost exclusively after moving to the state from New York City in 1970.
 Over her career she was awarded multiple Individual Artist Grants from the Vermont Arts Council; was a fellow and resident at The Vermont Studio Center, Johnson, an artist in residence at Maine Media Workshops (formerly Maine Photographic Workshops), Rockport; and in 2003 was the inaugural recipient of Burlington City Art’s Barbara Smail Award.
 Gabriel received her undergraduate degree from Goddard College, Plainfield, Vermont; her work is held in both private and public collections, including The University of Vermont’s Fleming Museum.

-Pivotal Moments and the Diane Gabriel Visual Artist Award is made possible by Eben Cahan, Lorraine Gabriel Sherman, Robert Sherman, and Mark Stoler.
+The Diane Gabriel Visual Artist Award is made possible by Eben Cahan, Lorraine Gabriel Sherman, Robert Sherman, and Mark Stoler

 Burlington City Arts is supported in part by the New England Foundation for the Arts through the New England Arts Resilience Fund, part of the United States Regional Arts Resilience Fund, an initiative of the U.S. Regional Arts Organizations and The Andrew W. Mellon Foundation, with major funding from the federal CARES Act from the National Endowment for the Arts, and by the Vermont Arts Council and the National Endowment for the Arts.